lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-23-Legacy-League-0-4.md

 ---

-The fourth league FNM ended with the following results:
+The league's fourth FNM ended with the following results:

 |   Place   | Name and surname            | Result      | Deck                  |
 |:---------:|-----------------------------|-------------|-----------------------|